About Pancreatic Cancer

 Stages of Pancreatic Cancer

-There are different stages of cancer, but at any stage you should seek some form of therapy, treatment, surgery, or even available clinical trials.
-Staging depends on particulars related to each individual case for people with pancreatic cancer, but can be discussed generally:
+There are different stages of cancer, but at any stage you should seek some form of systematic therapy, treatment, surgical resection, or even available clinical trials.
+Staging depends on particulars related to each individual case for people with pancreatic tumor, but can be discussed generally:

-- Stage I – The cancer cells or tumor are only in the pancreas and can typically be removed via surgery.
+- Stage I – The cancer cells or tumor are only in the pancreas.
+At the early stage, this is considered as resectable pancreatic cancer and which means itcan typically be removed via surgery.

 - Stage II – The cancer has spread to nearby blood vessels and/or lymph nodes but has not yet spread to another organ.